batiste/blop-example-project/README.md

 # Blop example project

-Example project for the Blop language with SSR, express and webpack
+This project is an Hello World example made with [the Blop language](https://github.com/batiste/blop-language) using SSR, express and webpack

 To run: